 However, there is an exception as Stalin outlines.
 If the bourgeois scholars are right, the Kurds seem to possess a common “national character” but are “economically disunited, inhibit different territories, [and] speak different languages.”
 Hence, people can have a common territory and common economic life but are not considered a nation because they do not have a common language or “national character.”
 At the same time, a union of people who think similarly and speak similarly, even if disconnected, can constitute a nation, with a “national character” based on a “common destiny.”
 The latter seems to apply to the Kurds.
 As Stalin wrote in 1904, in a piece outlining the view of the Russian Social-Democratic Labour Party, “we want to demolish national barriers…Language is an instrument of development and struggle.
 Different nations have different languages…it is precisely in anticipation of such possible circumstances that the nationalities are accorded a right which will prompt them to strive to arrange their national affairs in accordance with their own wishes.”

-Accepting what the bourgeois scholars said, for the time being, and using Stalin’s characteristics, seems to indicate that the Kurds are a nation.
+Accepting what the bourgeois scholars said, for the time being, and using Stalin’s characteristics, would indicate that the Kurds are a nation.
 If we accept this as the reality, what action should be taken?
 Later in Marxism and the National Question, Stalin defines the “right of self-determination,” which is very logical, saying that it means

 “…that only the nation itself has the right to determine its destiny, that no one has the right forcibly to interfere in the life of the nation, to destroy its schools and other institutions, to violate its habits and customs, to repress its language, or curtail its rights…the right of the nation itself to determine its own destiny…The right of self-determination means that a nation may arrange its life in the way it wishes.
 It has the right to arrange its life on the basis of autonomy.
 It has the right to enter into federal relations with other nations.
 It has the right to complete secession.
 Nations are sovereign, and all nations have equal rights…Nations have a right to arrange their affairs as they please; they have a right to preserve any of their national institutions, whether beneficial or harmful – nobody can…forcibly interfere in the life of a nation.”